JuliaLang/julia/doc/manual/parallel-computing.rst

 receive" but rather resemble higher-level operations like calls to user functions.

-Parallel programming in Julia is built on two primitives: *remote references* and *remote calls*.
-A remote reference is an object that can be used from any process to refer to an object stored on a particular process.
+Parallel programming in Julia is built on two primitives: *remote calls* and *remote channels*.
 A remote call is a request by one process to call a certain function on certain arguments on another (possibly the same) process.
-A remote call returns a remote reference to its result.
-Remote calls return immediately; the process that made the call proceeds to its next operation while the remote call happens somewhere else.
-You can wait for a remote call to finish by calling :func:`wait` on its remote reference, and you can obtain the full value of the result using :func:`fetch`.
-You can store a value to a remote reference using :func:`put!`.
+Remote calls return a ``Future`` object immediately; the process that made the call proceeds to its next operation while the remote call happens somewhere else.
+You can wait for a remote call to finish by calling :func:`wait` on its Future, and you can obtain the full value of the result using :func:`fetch`.

+Remote channels are opened using :func:`open_channel` which returns a ``ChannelRef``.
+A ``ChannelRef`` is an object that can be used from any process to refer to a channel that exists on a particular process.

+You can append a value to a remote channel using :func:`put!`.

+Remote channels must be explicitly freed using :func:`close`

 Let's try this out.
 Starting with ``julia -p n`` provides ``n`` worker processes on the local machine.
 Generally it makes sense for ``n`` to